shaysugg/about-me/README.md

 * Understanding the CoreData stack and how its components related together.

-* Learning How to use memory graph to resolving memory issues.
+* Learning How to use memory graph for resolving memory issues.

 ### ⬇️ Download
 * [**Appstore**](https://apps.apple.com/us/app/comickhan/id1516810943)